The Global Financial Crisis You Never Heard Of: Financial Advisors' Daily Digest

 To be completely clear at the outset, Milevsky makes no suggestion that what roiled England and Europe 350 years ago might assail the United States today.
 It’s quite possible he would consider the idea preposterous, as he notes that questions arising from this default “are as relevant today—think of Argentina or Venezuela or Greece—as they were 350 years ago in England.”
 So one can infer that he is not thinking of the England of today, much less the United States.

-But to me the idea that an economy with greater weight than Argentina could default is not implausible – and that’s not because I believe that Congress will fail to raise the debt ceiling in the showdown coming to Washington in December.
+But to me, the idea that an economy with greater weight than Argentina could default is not implausible – and that’s not because I believe that Congress will fail to raise the debt ceiling in the showdown coming to Washington in December.

-To the contrary it is because, if history is a guide, the same toxic ingredients that led to King Charles II’s decision to stop payments could interact with each other in rhyming fashion in a contemporary setting.
+To the contrary, it is because, if history is a guide, the same toxic ingredients that led to King Charles II’s decision to stop payments could interact with each other in rhyming fashion in a contemporary setting.
 It was not just a spending problem – a highfalutin household budget, mistresses and bastard children -- that emptied out the coffers of the “Merry Monarch,” as Charles was known.
 Costly wars and a spate of natural disasters added tremendous pressure on the king’s Treasury, and things got out of hand.

 The ways in which this unraveling occurred is the stuff of whodunit mysteries and court intrigues, and fortunately for readers, Milevsky is the Flaubert of finance professors.
 Sure, he brings his expertise in risk and return valuation to bear on his analysis of the debt securities on which the king defaulted, but the guy can spin a good yarn.
 In the process, you come out learning both the history of the 17th-century English Restoration and quite a lot about public finance and household debt management.

 Perhaps Milevsky’s most valuable contribution to this communing with history was his decision to write the book explicitly through the lens of the 2007-2008 financial crisis.
 The comparisons are revealing.
-The bankers who lent money to King Charles II mostly finished their lives in the wretchedness of debtors’ prison, because the stop on the exchequer left these financiers (and many others through the chain reaction it set off) unable to pay their creditors.
+The bankers who lent money to King Charles II mostly finished their lives in the wretchedness of debtors’ prison, because the stop on the Exchequer left these financiers (and many others through the chain reaction it set off) unable to pay their creditors.
 In contrast, Milevsky compiles a handy appendix of the fate of the dramatis personae of the 2007-8 crisis, noting these key bankers’ compensation and whether there were any fines, investigations, charges or jail time.
 Spoiler alert: Not a one spent time in the slammer for their contributions to quite nearly bringing the global financial system to complete ruin.

 What caused the 1672 crisis?
 Milevsky sets the scene: